Planning your first time visit to Thailand can be a daunting task. Believe me, I know!

 Chiang Mai – 4 days

-The second stop of our 2 week itinerary through Thailand was Chiang Mai.
+The second stop of our Thailand 2 week itinerary was Chiang Mai.
 Located in the north of the country, Chiang Mai is the second biggest city in Thailand, although much smaller than Bangkok.

 Surrounded by forested mountains and lush countryside, the former capital of the Lanna Kingdom is the hub of northern Thailand, making it a great starting point for day trips to national parks, adventure activities or relaxing hot springs.